ScottCalcalas/XZDBfunction/README.md

 # Local use protocol

-(If you want to use it locally, instead of a package)
+(If you want to use it as one click, instead of open R)

 **Author:** Xiaopei
 **Updated:** 2025-11-20